Private Federated Frequency Estimation: Adapting to the Hardness of the Instance: Adapting Count Sketch to the Hardness of the Instance

-\paragraph{Experiments.} We conduct three sets of experiments to verify our methods.
+\textbf{Experiments.} We conduct three sets of experiments to verify our methods.
 In the first set of experiments, we simulate a single-round FFE problem with the Gowalla dataset \citep{cho2011friendship}.
 The dataset contains $6,442,892$ lists of location information.
 We first construct a domain of size $d=175,000$, which corresponds to a grid over the US map.
-Then we sample $n=d/10 =17,500$ lists of the location information (that all belong to the domain created) to represent the data of $n$ clients, uniformly at random.
+Then we sample $n=17,500$ (so $n=d/10$) lists of the location information (that all belong to the domain created) to represent the data of $n$ clients, uniformly at random.
 This way, we set up a single-round FFE problem with $n=17,500$ clients in a domain of size $d=175,000$.
 In the experiments, we fix the confidence parameter to be $p=0.1$ and the sketch length to be $L = \ln(2d/p) \approx 16$.
 The targeted $\ell_\infty$-error $\tau$ is chosen evenly from $(10^{-3},\ 10^{-1})$.
 We only test $\tau > 20 / n$ because it is less important to estimate frequencies over items with small counts (say, $20$).
 For $\cs$, we compute sketch width with three strategies, using \eqref{eq:cs:width} (called ``instance optimal''), using \eqref{eq:cs:width:worst-case} (called ``minimax optimal''), and using the two-phase method.
+We emphasize that the ``instance optimal'' method is not a practical algorithm as it requires access to unknown information about the frequency; we use it only for demonstrating the correctness of our theory.
+In the first phase of the two-phase method, we randomly select $n/10$ clients and use a small sketch of size $8\times 200$ to get an estimate of the top $20$ values of the frequency for computing the polynomial parameters $\alpha$ and $\beta$.
 We set all constant factors to be $2$.
 The results are presented in Figures \ref{fig:cs:single}(a) and (b).
 We observe that the ``minimax optimal'' way of hyperparameter choice is in fact suboptimal in practice, and is improved by the ``instance optimal'' and the two-phase strategies.